membrane-php/membrane-core/docs/result.md

 If you find yourself needing to access the result property you will notice it has three states:

-* `Result::valid` means that the external data has been passed validation.
+* `Result::VALID` means that the external data has been passed validation.
-* `Result::noResult` means that the external data has neither passed nor failed validation.
+* `Result::NO_RESULT` means that the external data has neither passed nor failed validation.
   isValid() will still return true for noResult.
   A common reason may be that it has only passed through Filters and no Validators have been used.
-* `Result::invalid` means that the external data has failed validation.
+* `Result::INVALID` means that the external data has failed validation.

 ## Message Set